Quantile Markov Decision Process: Extensions

 Denote the optimal action as $a^*$ (dependent on $s$ and $\tau$).

 In this way, we have

 \end{theorem}

 Theorem \ref{valFunc1} presents a dynamic programming formulation for the CVaR MDP problem.
-The key observation is that the CVaR definition involves the quantile and the results developed \textsection 4 provide useful tools for quantile-related computations.
+The key observation is that the CVaR definition involves the quantile, and the results developed Section 4 provide useful tools for quantile-related computations.
 The functions $u_t$ and $u_t'$ in Theorem \ref{valFunc1} represent the optimal CVaR cost-to-go value function and the corresponding quantiles of the cumulative reward.
-Different from the QMDP problem, the formulation here takes the maximum of the CVaR function and updates the corresponding quantile function according to the optimal action.
-This result provides an alternative solution to the CVaR MDP problem developed in \cite{chow2014algorithms} and \cite{Carpin} by utilizing the quantile-related results we have developed.
+In contrast to QMDP, the formulation here takes the maximum of the CVaR function and updates the corresponding quantile function according to the optimal action.
+This result provides a finite-horizon solution that complements the infinite-horizon solution in \cite{chow2015risk}.